 And Hand makes it instructive.
 When he sees a need, he uses helpful analogies to remind us of the relevant science.
 He explains how different missions and different scientists with different instruments and methods progressively enabled us to reach our current understanding of other worlds.
-For example, some bodies have magnetic fields that are intrinsic, some that are induced, some, none at all.
+For example, some moons have magnetic fields that are intrinsic, some that are induced, some, none at all.
 Each case holds important clues about the structure of that world.

 Hand can also be quite imaginative about the life that might be found in those oceans.
 Could an underwater civilization develop metallurgy, or advanced technology?
 I gladly welcome such free-thinking.
 He also considers at length whether life elsewhere could use entirely different chemistry from ours.
 I think we first need to better understand life-as-we-know-it.

 I'm puzzled: why doesn't panspermia get mentioned?
 He wonders if inhabited moons or planets might get thrown out of orbit and "transport biospheres across the galaxy" (p 134).
 Heck, that's panspermia, wholesale.
 For finding extra-terrestrial life, he writes, "the easiest and most intuitive biosignature is perhaps the one you can judge with your own eyes: its morphology" (p 238).
 He must be unaware of the morphology photographed by the Opportunity rover on Mars, 27 Feb 2004.
 His account of the search for life by the Viking mission, 1976-1977, sticks closely to NASA's hyper-conservative party line.
 At least he plainly admits, "There has been only one time in the history of space exploration when looking for signs of life was the stated target of the mission [Viking]. this first time was also the last time" (p 231).
 If this frustrates him, he says no more about it.